FinalsClub/karmaworld/README.md

 The instructions for creating an [S3](http://aws.amazon.com/s3/) bucket may be [found on Amazon.](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

-Two, separate buckets will be needed in production: one for static file hosting and one as a communication bus with Filepicker.
+Two, separate buckets may be used in production: one for static file hosting and one as a communication bus with Filepicker.

+#### S3 for Filepicker

 This software uses S3 to store files which are sent to or received from Filepicker.
 Filepicker will need to know the S3 bucket name, access key,